top of page

 In the case where you're sure something is out there that's not captured in the links above, you can try your hand at searching though these general sites.

-Scans of millions of books from all the world's libraries.
-Even works under copyright can be borrowed on an hour-long basis (pending availability).
+Scans of millions of books from all the world's libraries; even works under copyright can be borrowed on an hour-long basis (pending availability).
+The reader features a native text-to-speech (TTS) widget that will read the book aloud to you.
+The Archive also hosts audiobooks for free download.

 Google Books